Frequently Asked Questions About Dental Health

 - If you're moving, your current dentist may be able to make a recommendation.

 - Call or write your local or state dental society.
 Your local and state dental societies also may be listed in the telephone directory under "dentists" or "associations."
-The ADA provides a list of local and state dental societies at their website.
+The ADA provides a list of local and state dental societies on its website.

 - Visit more than one dentist before selecting one you feel you can build a good long-term relationship with.